-The only thing that compares to the actual trip is looking at the photos and watching the videos together afterwards.
-Then for Christmas after your dream mother-daughter trip, use your favorite photos to make a special gift for your mom.
+The only thing that compares to traveling with Mom is looking at the photos and watching the videos together afterwards.
+Then for Christmas after your dream mother daughter trip, use your favorite photos to make a special gift for your mom.

 I made a photo journal.
 Filled with our itineraries, tickets, pictures and favorite memories.